 What does bone broth taste like?

 Bone broth tastes like … broth.
 Think of the leftover broth in a chicken or turkey soup — it’s going to taste a lot like that, but blander unless you add additional seasonings.

+If you’ve ever wondered how long does bone broth last in the freezer, the answer is up to 3 months.
 You can freeze your homemade bone broth for up to 3 months.
 Be sure to store it in an airtight container or jar with enough room to allow for expansion as it freezes.

 How long does bone broth last in the fridge?